shipyardapp/Shipyard-Documentation/docs/reference/api.md

 }
 ```

-After a successful fleet run trigger, the fleet will run with the envrionment variables defined in the payload being overridden.
+After a successful Fleet run trigger, the Fleet will run with the environment variables defined in the payload being overridden.

 ### List Voyages